nitin-787/uni-notes/README.md

 Overall, UNI-Share is a powerful tool for students looking to share and access resources and materials with their fellow students.
 Give it a try today and see how it can help you succeed in your studies!

-# Ideas and suggestions are welcome, Connect with me on: [discord](https://discord.gg/MXZsKVYEyU) Tag me: @benihimearatamee
+# Ideas and suggestions are welcome, Connect with me on: [discord](https://discord.gg/MXZsKVYEyU) Tag me: @benihimearatamee , Email - nitinsharmaa787@gmail.com

 # Tech Stack